Digests

 to withhold test data to protect the

-client from ‘substantial harm or misuse
+client from ‘substantial harm or

-or misinterpretation of the data or
+misuse or misinterpretation of the

-the test.’
-However, Fisher cautions
+data or the test.’
+However, Fisher

-that HIPAA does not recognize the misuse
+cautions that HIPAA does not

-or misinterpretation of tests as a legitimate
+misinterpretation of tests as a

-reason to withhold health records, so
+legitimate reason to withhold health

-psychologists should take caution in
+take caution in such situations.”

-such situations.”
-(APA Monitor, January,
+(APA Monitor, January, 2003, p.

-2003, p.
 62).”

-The new Code also distinguishes between
+The new Code also distinguishes

-“test materials,” which psychologists
+between “test materials,” which

-are required to protect from release,
+psychologists are required to

-and “test data” which must be released
+data” which must be released under

-under certain circumstances.
-Test materials
+certain circumstances.
+Test

-and test security are covered in section
+materials and test security are

-9.11 as follows:
+covered in section 9.11 as follows:

 “The